taoshidev/proprietary-trading-network/docs/miner.md

 pip install -r requirements.txt
 ```

+Note: You should disregard any messages about updating Bittensor after this.
+We want to use the version specified in `requirements.txt`.

 Create a local and editable installation

 ```bash
 python3 -m pip install -e .
 ```

 Create `mining/miner_secrets.json` and replace xxxx with your API key.
+The API key value is determined by you and needs to match the value in `mining/sample_signal_request.py`.

 ```json
 {